roysc/cosmos-sdk/x/accounts/README.md

 message MsgInitResponse {}
 ```

-Next, we implement the Init method, which sets the initial counter.
-We also implement a method of the `Account` interface.
+Next, we implement the `Init` method, which sets the initial counter.
+We also implement a method of the `Account` interface: `RegisterInitHandler`.
 This method:

 * Signals to the x/accounts runtime what the Init entrypoint is
 * Performs some generic operations to maintain type safety in the system